 This topic turned out to be quite a conversation starter amongst my kids and their friends and cousins!
 These are their top recommendations.

 Hand-Held Clothes Steamer – smaller and easier to store, and does the trick.
-Both my college kids are forgoing the iron this year and taking steamers with them back to school.
+All my college kids are forgoing an iron this year and taking steamers with them back to school.

 Peter’s favorite de-wrinkler that he uses literally every day….